systemslab/popper-paper/paper/paper.md

 number-of-authors: 4
 abstract: |
-  Independent validation of experimental results in the field of parallel and distributed systems research is a challenging task, mainly due to changes and differences in software and hardware in computational environments.
+  Independent validation of experimental results in the field of systems research is a challenging task, mainly due to changes and differences in software and hardware in computational environments.
   Recreating an environment that resembles the original is difficult and time-consuming.
 In this paper we introduce _Popper_, a convention based on a set of modern open source software (OSS) development principles for producing scientific publications.
   Concretely, we make the case for treating an article as an OSS project following a DevOps approach and applying software engineering best-practices to manage its associated artifacts and maintain the reproducibility of its findings.
-Popper leverages existing cloud-computing infrastructure and DevOps tools to produce academic articles that are easy to validate and reproduce.
+Popper leverages existing cloud-computing infrastructure and DevOps tools to produce academic articles that are easy to validate, reproduce and extend.
   We present three use cases that illustrate the usefulness of this approach.
-We show how, by following the _Popper_ convention, re-executing experiments on multiple platforms is more practical, allowing reviewers and students to quickly get to the point of getting results without relying on the author's intervention.
+We show how, by following the _Popper_ convention, re-executing experiments on multiple platforms is more practical, allowing reviewers and students to quickly get to the point of getting results without relying on the original author's intervention.
 documentclass: sigplanconf
 sigplanconf: true
+classoption: preprint
-classoption: 10pt
+fontsize: 10pt
 monofont-size: scriptsize
 numbersections: true
 substitute-hyperref: true
 usedefaultspacing: true
 fontfamily: times
 linkcolor: black
+figPrefix: Fig.
 ---

 # Introduction

-![A generic experimentation workflow (top) and a DevOps view of it (bottom).](figures/devops_approach.png)

 A key component of the scientific method is the ability to revisit and replicate previous experiments.
 Managing information about an